mahdiatubly/Full_DevOps_RoadMap/Docker Containers.md

         # docker run -v [location on the server]: var/lib/mysql mysql
         $ docker run -v Downlads/dataDirect: var/lib/mysql mysql

-- To run an application that distributed through multiple containers, then you need to create a yaml file.
-It will run all of the app services and lik them to each other.
-Following is the structure of the yaml file:
+- To run an application that distributed through multiple containers, then you need to create a YAML file.
+YAML is a data format similar to JASON and XML,It will run all of the app services and lik them to each other.
+Following is the structure of the YAML file:

         [The container name]:
             image: [base image of the container] (if you did not create the the image you can just use instead of image {build: [the project path that contains the Dockerfile] )